Thousands losing jobs as businesses going down

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A large number of people, associated with different professions, are losing jobs as even the government’s topmost priority area - housing business from construction to real estate and private developers - is the most hit during the four months of the PTI tenure.
+A large number of people, associated with different professions, are losing jobs as even the government’s top-most priority area -- housing business from construction to real estate and private developers -- is the most hit during the four months of the PTI's tenure.

 He said that housing societies and builders have started massive retrenchment as their businesses are badly affected because of multiple reasons.
 These reasons, he said, include inconsistency in government’s policies, political situation, harassment by NAB and FBR, bureaucracy’s reluctance to sign files and take even legitimate decisions, rupee devaluation and high cost of construction.

-Tassaduq disclosed that the situation is so bad that even the Star Marketing is facing difficulties to pay the salaries of its staff.
+Tassaduq disclosed that the situation is so bad that even the Star Marketing is facing difficulties in paying the salaries of its staff.

-Despite the fact that the PTI government has been lucky enough to fetch considerable amount of assistance from its friends like Saudi Arabia, UAE and China but still the business environment is not picking up instead it is on decline.
+Despite the fact that the PTI government has been lucky enough to fetch considerable amount of assistance from its friends like Saudi Arabia, the UAE and China, still the business environment is not picking up, instead it is on decline.

-According to World Equity Index Ranking report out of 20 worst performing stock markets of the world (in US dollar terms), Karachi SE 100 Index was 15th worst during the period 29-12-2017 to 28-12-2018.
+According to the World Equity Index Ranking report, out of 20 worst performing stock markets of the world (in US dollar terms), Karachi SE 100 Index was the 15th worst during the period 29-12-2017 to 28-12-2018.
 According to a Dec 31 “Topline Market Alert” of Pakistani Brokerage House regarding Pakistan Market Performance Highlights for 2018, “Pakistan equities down 8 percent (decade’s worst performance of – 27 percent in US$) during 2018 and is amongst one of the worst performing markets in the world.
-Trade value fell 44 percent to six years low of US$ 65 million a day.
+Trade value fell 44 percent to six years low of US$65 million a day.
 KSE fell for 2 consecutive calendar years, after period of 22 years.
-Net foreign selling in stocks stood at record more than US$ 530 million.”
+Net foreign selling in stocks stood at record more than US$530 million.”

 According to an expert, in terms of market’s own performance it is 8 percent down during the year in PKR but from international perspective, the devaluation of Pak rupee made it last but fifth worst performing market in the world.